vector-index-bench/vibe/README.md

 ### Adding a new method to the benchmark

+VIBE is an on-going effort and we actively welcome new additions to the benchmarks.

 Add your algorithm in the folder `vibe/algorithms/{METHOD}/` by providing

 - Python wrapper in module.py